Skip to main content

 Done when: names, passport number, and address match immigration records line by line.

 Before any international trip, check MERP (Izin Masuk Kembali).
 It is the re-entry permission that lets ITAS and ITAP holders leave and return without losing stay status.
 One local immigration office notes filing can start 14 days before expiry.
-Treat that as local guidance, then add the current local lead time after verification with your office.
+Treat that as local guidance; the current local lead time must be verified with your office before travel.

 Self-managing post-approval steps is realistic when your sponsor is responsive, your records are already consistent, and you can attend offices directly.
 Use an agent when you have near-term travel, recent identity or address changes, or any mismatch risk across passport, KITAP, and civil-registry records.
 Representation is optional through power of attorney, and filing is not limited to agents.